notifoxhq/aws-budget-lambda/README.md

 # AWS Budget Lambda

-A serverless Lambda function that automatically monitors and reports your monthly AWS spending via Notifox alerts.
-The function runs daily (or a schedule of your choosing) and sends cost information to your configured Notifox audience.
+A serverless Lambda function that notifies you of your month-to-date AWS spend using Notifox.

 ## Prerequisites